wink94/RASA-HR-bot/data/nlu.md

 - hello i was a undergraduate of [universitry of colombo](university)
 - can you list job openings for freshers?
 - what are the openings for freshers.
+- i'am a freshers graduate looking for job openings.
+-

 ## intent: job_apply_non_specific